It doesn’t matter whether you plan on raising five chickens or fifty – it’s essential that you outfit your coop with the right gear.

 If you’re planning to keep chickens, one of the first questions you’ll need to answer is how big of a coop you’ll need.

-It’s important to consider the co op must-haves and necessities, as described above, but you also need to make sure you have room to store all of this gear without overcrowding your backyard birds!
+It’s important to consider the coop necessities, as described above, but you also need to make sure you have room to store all of this gear without overcrowding your backyard birds!

 The size of the coop will be determined by the number of chickens you plan to keep and the breed of chicken.